kenjibailly/deep_dream_cli/README.md

-# How to install Deep Dream on Windows 10
+# How to install Deep Dream on Windows 10 using GPU

+Note: If your graphics card isn't CUDA supported, things will not work.

 ## 1. Download Python
 To download Python, open Command Prompt and type in